shssoichiro/sqlformat-rs/README.md

 There is currently no binary interface.
-This crate was written for formatting queries to logs within `sqlx`, but it may be useful to other libraries in the Rust ecosystem.
+This crate was written for formatting queries to logs within `sqlx`, but it may be useful to other crates in the Rust ecosystem.